bstaple1/MTGA_Draft_17Lands/README.md

 - **Win Rate Ratings:** The application will calculate the mean and standard deviation to identify an upper and lower limit (-1.33 to 2.33 standard deviations from the mean) and perform the following calculation to determine a card's rating: `((card_gihwr - lower_limit) / (upper_limit - lower_limit)) * 5.0`
     - Example: If the calculated mean and standard deviation for a set are 56.8% and 4.68, then the upper limit will be `56.8 + 2.33 * 4.68 = 67.7%`, the lower limit will be `56.8 - 1.33 * 4.68 = 50.57%`, and the resulting rating for a card with a win rate of 62% will be `(((62 - 50.57) / (67.7 - 50.57)) * 5.0 = 3.3)`

-- **Bayesian Average:** A Bayesian average calculation applied to all win rate data based on some assumptions (expected range of 40-60% with a mean of 50%).
-A comprehensive explanation can be found [here](https://github.com/bstaple1/MTGA_Draft_17Lands/issues/5#issuecomment-1075193138).
+- <a id="bayesian-average">**Bayesian Average:** A Bayesian average calculation applied to all win rate data based on some assumptions (expected range of 40-60% with a mean of 50%).
+A comprehensive explanation can be found [here](https://github.com/bstaple1/MTGA_Draft_17Lands/issues/5#issuecomment-1075193138).</a>
     - Enabled: The application will perform this calculation on all win rate data.
 The adjustment made by this calculation will disappear as the sample count (e.g, Number of Games In Hand for the Games in Hand Win Rate) reaches 200.
     - Disabled: The application will not perform this calculation.
 If the sample count is fewer than 200, then the application will set the win rate to 0 (same as the 17Lands Card Ratings table).